BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

     Tags: builder, nodejs, nodejs8

-    * This image will be deployed in deployment config "rocketchat-[username]"
+    * This image will be deployed in deployment "rocketchat-[username]"
     * Ports 3000/tcp, 8080/tcp will be load balanced by service "rocketchat-[username]"
       * Other containers can access this service through the hostname "rocketchat-[username]"
     * This image declares volumes and will default to use non-persistent, host-local storage.